 - requires that the radiation doses to research participants must be kept to the minimum level practicable, and assessed or independently verified by a medical physicist

-- at least two medical physicists.
-They do not necessarily have to be directly employed by the organisation, but the applicant must demonstrate that the necessary arrangements are in place to access medical physics expertise when required (see 'Approved medical physicists' for a list of those who can perform this role)
+The medical physicists do not necessarily have to be directly employed by the organisation, but the applicant must demonstrate that the necessary arrangements are in place to access medical physics expertise when required (see 'Approved medical physicists' for a list of those who can perform this role)

 Wherever possible, the total effective doses and the organ doses to adults and to children should conform to the dose constraints in Table 1 of the code.
 If those dose constraints are to be exceeded, the HREC must give particular attention to the justification for the radiation exposure.